 At an appropriate stage in their graduate study, students in the program will also participate in archaeological field work.
 Recent students have worked at a variety of sites in Greece, including the Athenian Agora, Mt.
 Lykaion, and Molyvoti (Thace); in Italy at Pompeii and Cosa, in Sicily at Morgantina and Kamarina; as well as at surveys and excavations in Israel, Cyprus, Russia, Bulgaria, and Turkey.
 Fieldwork will also form a key research component for most students in relation to their dissertation research and writing.

 The curriculum is determined by the student's preparation, interests, and needs.
-Course work for the Ph.D. should be concentrated in the area of specialization in ancient art (sculpture, painting, architecture, or various period fields) and in the special field, as described above.
-The Ph.D. examination in the area of specialization takes place after the completion of course requirements.
+Course work for the Ph.D. should be concentrated in the appropriate area of specialization in ancient art, material culture, or the built environment, as well as in the student’s research field and period.
+The Ph.D. examinations in the area of specialization takes place after the completion of course requirements.

-For information about the Mediterranean Art and Archaeology program contact Professor Tyler Jo Smith, Coordinator.
+For information about the Mediterranean Art & Archaeology program contact Professor Tyler Jo Smith, Coordinator.